 Make sure your blog has an email subscription option

-Almost every blog has an RSS subscription form, but the problem is, there are tons of people who don’t know what RSS is or how to use a feed reader.
+Almost every blog has an RSS subscription form, but the problem is that tons of people don’t know what RSS is or how to use a feed reader.
 That’s why it’s critical to have an email subscription option displayed prominently at the top or near the top of your sidebar.

 Add captions to images

 Since readers will hone in on your post’s image before they start reading, why not add a caption that conveys a key benefit of whatever you are writing about?
 A simple caption such as “Learn How to Save 25% on Your Printing Costs” will certainly persuade someone to read further.
 Without the caption, the reader may not take the time to figure out why he/she should read the post.